GitHubDragonFly/AB-Modbus-Master/README.md

 # AB-Modbus-Master
-Standalone Windows application, Master for Allen Bradley and Modbus PLCs, using [libplctag](https://github.com/libplctag/libplctag) library and modified [C# Wrapper](https://github.com/mesta1/libplctag-csharp).
+Standalone Windows application, Master for Allen Bradley and Modbus PLCs, using [libplctag](https://github.com/libplctag/libplctag) library (by Kyle Hayes) and modified [C# Wrapper](https://github.com/mesta1/libplctag-csharp) (by Michele Cattafesta).

 Intended to be used solely as a testing tool (not fit for any production environment).